 In accordance with the provisions of the Internal Revenue Code (IRC) and related regulations, retainable earnings from non-purpose investments related to the Foundation's tax-exempt bond issues, generally, are limited to the bond yield of the related bond issue.
 The bond indentures require NMEAF to make annual arbitrage calculations to determine if investments of excess bond proceeds are earning rates of interest in excess of the bond yield.
 Such amounts, if any, are required to be set aside in arbitrage rebate accounts for each bond issue.
 The balance in the arbitrage rebate accounts may increase or decrease annually (but not below zero) based on interest rates earned on the investments provided by the bond financing.
 At the end of each five-year period over the life of the bonds, NMEAF is required to remit any positive arbitrage rebate liability amount to the federal government.
-Based on the most recent calculation as of May 1, 2020, there are no arbitrage rebate liabilities.
+Based on the most recent calculation as of May 1, 2021, there are no arbitrage rebate liabilities.

 Similarly, student loan income on all tax-exempt bond issues that may be retained by NMEAF in order to fund operations is limited to the bond yield plus an allowable spread, ranging from 1.50% to 2.00%.
 The excess earnings liability is computed on an annual basis.
 The excess earnings reserve can be used over time to forgive principal and/or interest on financed student loans or on other programs that would effectively reduce the Foundation's yield.
 Amounts not used in this manner are required to be paid to the federal government at the end of each ten-year period and at final maturity of the related bond issues.
-Based on the most recent calculations as of May 1, 2020 and 2019, there are no excess earnings liabilities.
+Based on the most recent calculations as of May 1, 2021 and 2020, there are no excess earnings liabilities.

 NMEAF maintains a line of credit with a financial institution to cover operational liquidity.
 The borrowing limit on the line of credit is \$20 million.
-The line of credit had an outstanding balance of \$9.7 million as of June 30, 2020.
-Interest is due monthly and is set at the current Libor rate plus 70 basis points for the used portion of the line or 1.28% as of June 30, 2020.
-The unused portion has a fixed interest rate of 0.40%.
+The line of credit had an outstanding balance of \$15,350,000 and \$9,700,000 as of June 30, 2021 and 2020, respectively.
+Interest is due monthly and is set at the current Libor rate plus 70 basis points for the used portion of the line or 1.17% as of June 30, 2021 and 1.28% as of June 30, 2020.
+The unused portion has a fixed interest rate of 0.40%. \$5,650,000 was drawn on the line during 2021.